 GOING SOMEWHERE?
 Important Safety Tips before Traveling

-With hopes of an early Spring and Summer after a long winter, many of you may be planning some travel in the next few months.
+With Summer nearing it's end, many of you may be planning some travel in the next few weeks.
 Whenever you plan on being away from home, even if it's only for a long weekend...Austin Plumbing has a few important safety tips for you to follow.
 Afterall, an ounce of prevention is worth a pound of cure, and we know first hand!
 We get many calls from frantic clients who sadly come home to a big mess that many times could have been avoided.

 Simply follow these few safety tips before you travel: